kratman/Queue_utilities/README.md

 Press "q" and "enter" to exit Qtop.
 ```

+NB: Python 2.7 or higher is required due to a change in the subprocess module.

 ### MyQueue

 A script to print a list of running and queued jobs for the current